-This guide shows how to set up Wireshark to remotely capture traffic via SSH using tcpdump
+This guide shows how to set up Wireshark to remotely capture traffic via SSH using tcpdump.

 Prerequisites